What are the key decision-making organs of a target company and what approval rights do shareholders have?

 The board of directors has general decision-making power with the exception of those items explicitly requiring a decision of the shareholders’ meeting.

 Depending on the nature of the M&A transaction and from a target company’s perspective, the decision-making powers can lie with:

 - the individual shareholders of the target;

 - the board of directors of the target.

 In share deals, including public offers, it is up to the individual shareholders of the target to decide whether to sell their shares.
-There might, however, be certain transfer restrictions pursuant to which the prior approval of the target’s shareholders’ meeting is required.
+There might, however, be certain transfer restrictions pursuant to which the prior approval of the target’s shareholders’ meeting is required (more relevant in private M&A).
 Also, the board of directors of a target may influence the deal by deciding to frustrate a public bid and take action accordingly (see in this regard below – question 24).

 Cherry-picking asset deals through an asset purchase agreement may occur by means of a decision of the board of directors.
 It, however, occurs in practice that transactions exceeding a certain threshold require the prior consent of the shareholders’ meeting.